Database Partitioning in System Design

 • Hash partitioning is a good method for distributing data evenly across partitions.

-• It is an easy-to-use alternative to range partitioning, especially when the partitioning data is not historical or does not have an obvious partitioning key.
+• It is an easy-to-use alternative to range partitioning, especially when the partitioning data is not historical or does not have an obvious partition key.

 One disadvantage of hash partitioning is that it can be expensive to dynamically add or remove database servers.
 For example, if we want to add more partitions, we may need to remap some of the keys and migrate them to a new partition, which requires changing the hash function.
-During this process, a large number of requests may not be able to be served, resulting in downtime until the migration is complete.
-This problem can be addressed using consistent hashing!
+During this process, a large number of requests may not be served, resulting in downtime until the migration is complete.
+We can solve this problem using consistent hashing!

 List Based Partitioning

-In list partitioning, each partition is defined and selected based on a list of values for a particular column, rather than a set of contiguous ranges of values.
-Some key points to consider when using list partitioning include:
+In list partitioning, each partition is defined and selected based on a list of values for a particular column, rather than a set of contiguous ranges.
+Some key points:

-1. The partitioning key can only consist of a single table column.
+• The partition key can only consist of a single table column.

-2. It is easy to group and organize unordered and unrelated data sets in different partitions.
+• It is easy to group and organize unrelated data sets in different partitions.

-3. We can partition data based on a specific column, such as a region column, to ensure that data for each region is stored in a single partition.
+• We can partition data based on a specific column like region column, to ensure that data for each region is stored in a single partition.
 For example, we could store all customers from India in one partition and customers from other countries in different partitions.

-As an example, consider a table with data for 20 video stores distributed among 4 regions, as shown in the following table:
+As an example, consider a table with data for 20 video stores distributed among 4 regions:

 • Region: India, ID Numbers: 3, 5, 6, 9, 17